Ash-soc/windows11-stigs/WN11-AC-000035/README.md

 ## Risk / Impact

-Short passwords are easier to crack and increase the likelihood of account compromise.
+Short passwords are easier to crack and increase the likelihood of unauthorised access to user accounts.

 ---

 ## Remediation

-Minimum password length was set to 14 characters.
+Minimum password length was configured to 14 characters.

 ---